 Suffice to say, those editors know what’s best for their news site, but if we put the relationship between PR and media aside, I don’t think who puts pen to paper is the precise issue here.

-Many founders, particularly in the emerging technology, have a dire need for business savvy PR talent to help them tell a story.
+Many founders, particularly in emerging technology, have a dire need for business-savvy PR talent to help them tell a story.
 PR is often at its best when it helps a business articulate an idea in order to attract the right attention.

 The important distinction here is that PR is not the idea but rather it is a vehicle for eliciting an idea.